 By Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

-This is one of my favorite quick recipes; I love to serve it with potato gnocchi sharing the sauce (see also Potato Gnocchi with Gorgonzola Sauce).
+This is one of my favorite quick recipes – gorgonzola is one of my favorite cheeses.
+I love to serve this dish with potato gnocchi sharing the sauce (see also Potato Gnocchi with Gorgonzola Sauce).
 I usually use frozen potato gnocchi, but if you have time, making your own is the best.

 After testing, I revised my original adaptation of the recipe; that revision is presented here.